Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings

 Many approaches to the general hypothesis testing problem (\ref{eqn:globalHypothesisTest}) have been studied over the years.
 Blatt and Hero \cite{blatt:2007} presented a historical context, which is summarized here.
 The likelihood ratio test \cite{wilks:1938}, Wald test \cite{wald:1943}, and Rao score test \cite{rao:1948} are asymptotically equivalent tests as the number $n$ of samples approaches infinity.
 The likelihood ratio and Wald tests require the distribution under $H_0$ to be known, which for (\ref{eqn:globalHypothesisTest}) requires knowledge of the true parameter.
 On the other hand, the Rao score test, later independently discovered and popularized under the name Lagrange multiplier test \cite{silvey:1959}, can be implemented when the true parameter is unknown.
 Rao's test measures the Euclidean norm of the score function weighted by the inverse Fisher information evaluated at a local maximum $\xi_R = \frac{1}{p}\bs\of{\bd,\hat\btheta}^T \bI^{-1}\of{\hat\btheta}\bs\of{\bd,\hat\btheta}$.
 Gan and Jiang \cite{gan:1999} propose a similar test for consistency of a stationary point of the log-likelihood based on White's information test \cite{white:1982}.
 White's original work was concerned with testing for model misspecification under the assumption that the global maximum of the likelihood function had been located, and Gan uses the same test statistic but in the converse situation.

 The Rao test may be used to test for consistency of a local maximum of the log-likelihood function.
 Unfortunately, Monte Carlo experiments indicate that this test may not be very powerful even in the univariate setting \cite{gan:1999,biernacki:2005}.
-Biernacki \cite{biernacki:2005} suggested an improved test for the consistency of a stationary point following ideas presented by Cox \cite{cox:1961,cox:1962}.
-Biernacki's test uses a bootstrap estimate to directly compare the observed value of the locally maximized log-likelihood to its statistical expectation.
-Both the Rao score and the Biernacki tests fall under the more general M-testing framework described by Blatt and Hero \cite{blatt:2007} where additional types of tests of local maxima are proposed.
+In \cite{biernacki:2005} an improved test was proposed for testing consistency of a stationary point following ideas presented by Cox \cite{cox:1961,cox:1962}.
+This test, called the Biernacki test, uses a bootstrap estimate to directly compare the observed value of the locally maximized log-likelihood to its statistical expectation.
+Both the Rao score and the Biernacki tests fall under the more general M-testing framework described by Blatt and Hero \cite{blatt:2007}, where additional types of tests of local maxima are proposed.